If you have excess house paint that you want to throw away after painting – it can be difficult to dispose of with your waste management company.

 The problem with leftover liquid paint is you cannot simply throw them out with your regular trash unless you have it in a dried form.

-If you are left over with small amounts of latex paints, you can simply apply them over the old newspapers or cardboard boxes lying in your garage or storeroom.
+If you are left over with small amounts of latex paints, you can simply apply them to the old newspapers or cardboard boxes lying in your garage or storeroom.

 For larger amounts of paint, you will work a bit harder to get rid of them.